How to Negotiate Salary for Your Next Career Move

 Posted by Albury Resume on 9 Feb 2025

-A salary negotiation is an arduous process because it involves balancing what think you’re worth versus the amount an employer believes they can afford.
-If done properly it can result in a positive experience for both parties, resulting in a higher salary for the employee and greater satisfaction for the employees in their work.
-Here’s how you can bargain your salary in confidence.
+Negotiating a salary can be an extremely difficult process, since it involves balancing what you believe you’re worth with what an employer thinks they’ll be able to afford.
+If it’s done right it can be an enjoyable experience for both parties, resulting in a greater salary for the employee, as well as greater employee engagement in their work.
+Here’s how to make your salary negotiation a success.

-• Before you make a salary offer make sure you research market rates as well as industry standards to confirm that your salary proposal is realistic.
+• Before you negotiate your salary study market rates and industry standards to ensure your salary offer is fair.

-• Find out information by socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+• Gather information through networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Create talking points ahead of time, including education and certification in the form of years of relevant work experience, results & achievements with a unique set of skills and capabilities, knowledge of the industry, and training opportunities.
+• Make a list of talking points ahead time, including education and certification and years of relevant knowledge, accomplishments and achievements with a unique set of skills and capabilities, knowledge of the industry, and potential for training.

-• During negotiations, be assured and confident but remain flexible and open.
-Bring out tangible results you’ve had in your previous roles.
+• During the negotiation, you must be confident and clear, but be flexible and open-minded.
+Bring out tangible results you have achieved in previous positions.

-• Keep a positive attitude throughout the conversation, and engage in active listening.
+• Keep a positive and upbeat tone throughout the conversation, and practice active listening.

 Do your research